 It’s appropriate that owner Michael Grenier called this course Tobiano – an equine term for a multi-coloured horse – as the landscape surrounding this golfing thoroughbred is one of extreme visual variety, displaying a multitude of different hues.

-Described by one commentator as a “moonscape with turf,” this stunning course is set in a desolate, mountainous desert location alongside the 18-mile long Kamloops Lake reservoir to the north of Vancouver.
+Described by one commentator as a “moonscape with turf,” this stunning course is set in a desolate, mountainous desert location alongside the 30-kilometer long Kamloops Lake reservoir to the northeast of Vancouver.

 It’s certainly one of the best natural settings that anyone has discovered for a Canadian course in many a year and designer Tom McBroom is said to have considered 20 different routings before he decided on one that incorporates a quintet of par three and par five holes.